isomerpages/nlb-learning/_communities/Join A LearnX Community/Careers Communities.md

 title: Careers Communities
 permalink: /communities/join/careers-communities
 description: ""
-third_nav_title: Join A LearnX Community
+third_nav_title: Join a LearnX Community
 ---
 ### **Careers Communities**
 You’re not alone in your journey to future-proof yourself professionally.
 Get support and motivation from group members as you navigate challenges, success and opportunities together.